ShahCrusher/India-Suicide-Dashboard-2001-2012-/README.md

 2. Open the Dashboard:
    Navigate to the directory where you cloned or extracted the repository.
-   Open the Suicides-in-India-2001-2012.pbix file in Power BI Desktop.
+   Open the Suicides-in-India.pbix file in Power BI Desktop.

 3. Connect to Data Source:
    If the dashboard requires connecting to a live data source, follow the prompts in Power BI to authenticate and connect to your data source.